 Esbenshade’s Greenhouses are family owned and operated in Lititz, PA.
 This local business provides us with the highest quality seasonal plants.

-Established in 1944 in Boyertown, PA, Frecon Farms has been growing locally for 70 years.
-Visit the KWF blog to read our full interview with Steve Frecon.
+Established in 1944 in Boyertown, PA, Frecon Farms has been growing locally for over 70 years.
+Learn more about their IPM orchard.

 On 5 acres of lush, green farmland in Paradise, Pennsylvania, work begins at sunrise for Chris Petersheim, owner of Paradise Organics.